-An orientation to Cox College is held for new students at the beginning of each semester.
+An orientation to Cox College is held for new students at the beginning of fall and spring semester.
 The purpose of orientation is to acquaint students with the Cox College mission, core values, programs, facilities and available services.
 It is strongly suggested that all new students attend.
 In addition, orientation for specific programs may be required.